Donald Trump fires national security chief John Bolton | DW | 10.09.2019

 From Reagan to Trump

-Bolton took over the office after the departure of Army General H.R.
+Bolton took over after the departure of Army General H.R.
 McMaster, making him the third to occupy the role under Trump.

-When tapped to fill the role, many saw Bolton's views at odds with Trump's protectionist "American First' outlook.
+When tapped to fill the role, many saw Bolton's views at odds with Trump's protectionist "America First" outlook.
 Bolton often disagreed with Trump's decisions, including withdrawing US troops from Syria and Afghanistan.

-Although Bolton got a start under the late Ronald Reagan, he is best known as a fiery supporter of former President George W. Bush's decision to invade Iraq.
+Although Bolton got a start under the late Ronald Reagan, he is best known as a hawkish neoconservative that backed former President George W. Bush's decision to invade Iraq.

 In 2002, Bolton delivered a speech entitled "Beyond the Axis of Evil" that added Syria, Libya and Cuba to Bush's "Axis of Evil" comprising Iran, Iraq and North Korea.
 They were all dubbed "state sponsors of terrorism."